-For such an important event, the Paris Commune of 1871 is rarely remembered even amongst political activists.
+Paris Commune of 1871 is rarely remembered even among political activists.
 But the events of the Commune’s 72 days deserve to be read, learnt from and passed on by anyone who has thought that the world we live in needs changing.

 In March 1871, the workers and soldiers of Paris rose up and took over their city.
 Sickened by the Franco-Prussian war, tired of meagre pay and appalling living conditions the ordinary men and women began to try and do things their own way.
 Often led by the most downtrodden elements of Parisian society, they reinvented democracy and offered their fellow workers unheard of rights and freedoms.

-Those who starved were given food, when previously they’d have be left to die.
+Those who starved were given food, when previously they’d have been left to die.
 One writer explained:

 But it was isolated.
 The uprising didn’t spread beyond the city walls, and soon the rich, the powerful, those who thought ordinary people shouldn’t be allowed rights vowed to crush it.
 And crush it they did, in an orgy of violence, men, women, children were massacred.
 50,000 loosing their lives.

 Donny Gluckstein’s book brings all this to life, describing the Commune’s attempts to found society anew, their successes and the reasons for their failure.
 It is this last point that I think is tremendously important – the Commune could have done much more, and it needn’t have lost, but weaknesses in it’s organisation and political outlook didn’t help.
 Writers since the Commune have learnt from their mistakes and drawn conclusions from them.
 Gluckstein brings these all together in the final chapters to make sure a new generation of activists can learn the lessons as well.
 His book has great pictures illustrating the barricades and the communards and some useful maps.